labsyspharm/KinCo/README.md

 ## Prediction

 ### Affinity prediction using Autodock Vina
 Scoring function from Autodock Vina was used to rescore docked poses produced by Audock Qvina in vina_rescore.py.
 Affinities produced by Autodock Vina in kcal/mol are converted to Kd in log(uM).
+This is also the first step to iterative training -- the pose predicted by Vina to have the highest binding affinity was used to train model M1.

 ### Affinity prediction using trained 3DCNN models
+Using trained 3DCNN models to predict binding affinities for a kinase-compound pair.
+The workflow is consisted of two steps:
+1) featurization: feat_poses.py.
+This script takes multiple kinase-compound pairs and for each pair, featurizes all of its docked poses into a .hdf file for prediction
+2) prediction: predict_apair.py.
+This script takes multiple kinase-compound pairs (listed under input_log/*.txt) and predicts the binding affinities of all the poses using the specified trained models).
+An example command to run this script is predict.sh
+This is the steps to run the subsequent steps of iterative training in which the representative poses are selected by the models trained in the previous iteration.

 ## Processing